psychemedia/storytelling-notes/ass-tablecloth-stick.md

 One evening when drawing homewards he stayed at an inn.

 The landlord's daughter,who brought him refreshments, noticed his purse , and being a witch knew its powers and value.
-She instructed her mother to make one exactly like it, and in the dead of night, while the lad was fast asleep, she stole into his room , and exchanged the purses.
+She instructed her mother to make one exactly like it, and in the dead of night, while the lad was fast asleep, she stole into his room, and exchanged the purses.

 The counterfeit purse had one piece in it, just what she took care to charge him for breakfast, so that the defrauded lad did not discover his loss.
 On his arrival at home, he told the household the good news, and they called in the neighbours to hear it too.

 The neighbours did not know how to praise him enough, and at last, in a fit of generosity, he said he would give a piece of money to each.
 This, of course, he was unable to do.
 Finding out the miserable cheat, the neighbours loaded him with abuse, and, had not his own folk stood up for him , would have maltreated him in other ways.
-For what is so despicable as an empty purse ?
+For what is so despicable as an empty purse?

-The poor lad had to take to the woods again, but his example stirred up the second son to seek his fortune also .
-He set out, met Harry -cap in the same place, was directed to the same white house, and received asa parting gift from its inhabitants a round table ,which at his bidding would immediately be covered with all manner of dainty food.
+The poor lad had to take to the woods again, but his example stirred up the second son to seek his fortune also.
+He set out, met Harry -cap in the same place, was directed to the same white house, and received as a parting gift from its inhabitants a round table ,which at his bidding would immediately be covered with all manner of dainty food.
 Overjoyed with his treasure, he set off home wards, but staying at the same inn where his brother had tarried , he was in a similar way cheated by the witch -daughter.

 The neighbours were called in as before, and when disappointed of a promised feast, they cudgelled the poor lad unmercifully.